The Impact of Deforestation on Endangered Species Habitats

 Global Scale

-Deforestation is a global issue, with significant activity in the Amazon rainforest, Southeast Asia, and Central Africa.
-The Amazon, often referred to as the “lungs of the planet,” is losing thousands of square kilometers annually.
-Such loss of forests contributes not only to habitat destruction but also to global warming as trees, which act as carbon sinks, are removed.
+Deforestation is a pressing global issue, with significant activity concentrated in the Amazon rainforest, Southeast Asia, and Central Africa.
+The Amazon, known as the “lungs of the planet,” loses thousands of square kilometers of forest each year.
+This extensive loss contributes to habitat destruction, threatening countless species and increasing the wildlife impact of deforestation.
+Additionally, deforestation exacerbates global warming by eliminating trees that serve as vital carbon sinks, further amplifying the effects of habitat destruction and climate change.

 Deforestation and Biodiversity Loss